-Assessment of 2C Contingent Gas Resource Est EP98 and EP117 as of 15 February, 2017 1 timates for the Middle Velker ri B Shale Pool within EP76,
+Assessment of 2C Contingent Gas Resource Estimates for the Middle Velkerri B Shale Pool within EP76, EP98 and EP117 as of 15 February, 2017

 Measured and Estimated Parameters Units Best Estimate

-Area 2 km 2 1,968
+Area km 1,968

-OGIP 3 TCF 61.0
+OGIP TCF 61.0

-Gross Contingent Resource 4 TCF 6.6
+Gross Contingent Resource TCF 6.6

-Net Contingent Resource ^{4,5} TCF 1.98
+Net Contingent Resource TCF 1.98

-1 Contingent resource estimates were prepared on a statistical aggregation basis and in accordance with the Society of Petroleum Engineers Petroleum Resources Management System ("SPE-PRMS").
+Contingent resource estimates were prepared on a statistical aggregation basis and in accordance with the Society of Petroleum Engineers Petroleum Resources Management System ("SPE-PRMS").
 SPE-PRMS was developed by an international group of reserves evaluation experts and endorsed by the World Petroleum Council, the American Association of Petroleum Geologists, the Society of Petroleum Evaluation Engineers, and the Society of Exploration Geophysicists.
 Contingent resource estimates are those quantities of gas (produced gas minus carbon dioxide and inert gasses) that are potentially recoverable from known accumulations but which are not yet considered commercially recoverable due to the need for additional delineation drilling, further validation of deliverability and original gas in place, and confirmation of prices and development costs.
 If the estimates were to be prepared in accordance with COGEH, Falcon is highly confident that there would be no change to the contingent resource estimates above.

-- 2 P50 area from the Contingent Resource area distribution - 3 OGIP presented is the product of the P50 Area by the P50 OGIP per km2 - 4 Estimated gas contingent resource category of 2C.
-There is no certainty that it will be commercially viable to produce any portion of the resources - 5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate royalties over the permits
+P50 area from the Contingent Resource area distribution

+- OGIP presented is the product of the P50 Area by the P50 OGIP per km - Estimated gas contingent resource category of 2C.
+There is no certainty that it will be commercially viable to produce any - portion of the resources Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate rovalties over the permits